-If found during your visa application, you might be subjected visa denial and blacklist.
+If found during your visa application, you might be subjected to visa denial and blacklist.

 If found at the port of entry (immigration at the airport), you might be subjected to arrest, fine, deportation or even permanent ban from entering the country again.